Programme

 Sono Centrum

-His first band was Snips, a fusion power trio formed in 2017, which created original music and reinterpreted funk and jazz classics.
-Their rendition of Pee Wee Ellis’s instrumental The Chicken, posted on YouTube, went viral with over two million views.
-Other similar covers, like Allan Holdsworth’s Fred and Chick Corea’s Spain, also gained substantial attention.
+His first band, Snips, was a fusion power trio formed in 2017.
+The band created original music and reinterpreted funk and jazz classics.
+Their rendition of Pee Wee Ellis’s instrumental „The Chicken,“ posted on YouTube, went viral, amassing over two million views.
+Other covers, such as Allan Holdsworth’s „Fred“ and Chick Corea’s „Spain,“ also garnered significant attention.

 Dianne Reeves